Striving to do our bit for society

-- "Related Party" means a related party as defined under the Act read with Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015and as amended from time to time.
+- “Related Party” means a related party as defined under the Act in Clause 49 of the Listing Agreement and as amended from time to time.

-- "Related Party Transaction" means any transaction as defined under the Act, Rules made thereunder the Act and Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 from time to time.
+- “Related Party Transaction” means any transaction as defined under the Act, Rules made thereunder the Act and Clause 49 of the Listing Agreement from time to time.

 - “Relative” means a relative as defined under the Act.

-Each Director and Key Managerial Personnel is responsible for providing notice to the Audit/Board Committee of any potential Related Party Transaction involving him or her or his or her Relative, including any additional information about the Transaction that the Board/Audit committee may reasonably request.
-The Board/Audit Committee will determine whether the Transaction does in fact, constitute a Related Party Transaction requiring compliance with the Policy.
+Each director and key managerial personnel is responsible for providing notice to the Audit/Board committee of any potential Related Party Transaction involving him/her or his/her relative, including any additional information about the transaction that the Board/Audit committee may reasonably request.
+The Board/Audit committee will determine whether the transaction does in fact, constitute a Related Party Transaction requiring compliance with the Policy.

-Every Director, Key Managerial Personnel and connected Related Parties shall at the beginning of the financial year disclose to the Company Secretary of the Company their Related Parties and disclose any changes thereto during the financial year as immediately as practicable.
+Every director, key managerial personnel and related party shall, at the beginning of the financial year, disclose to the company secretary their related parties and disclose any changes thereto during the financial year as immediately as practicable.

-All the Material Related Party Transactions shall require approval of the Shareholders through special resolution and the Related Parties shall abstain from voting on such resolution.
+All the Material Related Party Transactions shall require approval of shareholders through special resolution and the related parties shall abstain from voting on such resolution.

-The Audit Committee or the Board or the Shareholders as the case may be shall consider all relevant facts and circumstances respecting such Transaction and shall evaluate all options available to the Company, including but not limited to ratification, revision or termination of such Transaction(s) and the Company shall take such action as the Committee deems appropriate under the circumstances.
+The Audit Committee or the Board or the shareholders as the case may be, shall consider all relevant facts and circumstances respecting such transactions and shall evaluate all options available to the company, including but not limited to ratification, revision or termination of such transaction(s) and the company shall take such action as the Committee deems appropriate under the circumstances.